A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: The ultradiscrete correlated Burgers equation and cellular automata

 coincides with the ultradiscrete Burgers equation \eqref{ud_burgers}, which is equivalent to the elementary cellular automata of rule 184 if we set $L=1$ and the initial values are in $\{0,1\}$.
 Let $\tilde{V}_{j}^{n}:=V_{j}^{n}-R$.
-Then the CRW-type ultradiscrete Burgers equation \eqref{ud_gburgers} transforms into
+Then the udc-Burgers equation \eqref{ud_gburgers} transforms into